Makrod: Semolina Date Pastry Recipe. Gluten-Free Friendly

 Preheat oven to 350 degrees.

-Mix all the dough ingredients thoroughly, and knead it on a board for just a minute or two, adding a little water if necessary to obtain a smooth dough.
+Mix all the dough ingredients thoroughly, and knead it on a board for just a minute or two to obtain a smooth dough.
 Set aside.

 Process all the filling ingredients in a food processor, using the pulse button to avoid splattering, until smooth.
 Divide the dough in half.
-On a lightly floured board, roll each piece into a rectangle 1/2 inch thick, about 11 inches wide and 14 inches long.
+On a lightly floured board, roll each piece into a rectangle 1/2 inch thick, about 10 inches wide and 12 inches long.
 Transfer onto a well-greased cookie sheet with straight sides (don’t worry if it doesn’t cover the whole surface).
 Cover the dough evenly with the filling.
 Repeat with the remaining dough, and place gently over the filling (it’s OK if it breaks, just patch it).
 Score the pastry in the shape of squares or diamonds.
 Bake about 40 minutes, or a little longer, until golden.
-Immediately pour the honey slowly and evenly over the whole pastry.
-Let it cool, then cut it along the scored lines.
+Immediately pour the honey slowly and evenly over the whole pastry, then sprinkle all over with the sesame seeds.
+Let the pastry cool, then cut it along the scored lines.
+Store in an air-tight tin box